esoterik12/next-chinese-v3/README.md

 - Seems to be an issue with the unload useEffect hook not updating user stats when window is closed - investigate
 - Handling of sessions could be imporved (perhaps more ending of sessions on navigation and learn page)
 - Fix ability to change account
+- Increase sentence chinese text size
+- Add a function to shuffle the fetched words so assumed words and new words are mixed together
+- Make sentence card button same width as other buttons (correct and incorrect)

 ## Words that need a look at:
 -